 Therapeutic areas

 We aspire to find new and better ways to treat and prevent diseases.
 We aim to improve standards of care or establish new ones.
 We at BioNTech believe that the immune system is the fundamental driver for therapeutic success in cancer and infectious diseases.
-As immune engineers we have a deep understanding of the underlying mechanisms that enable the immune system to effectively recognize both external threats like infectious diseases and internal threats like cancer.
-Our goal is to translate this expertise into therapies and vaccines that can make a difference for individuals as well as humankind.
+As immune engineers, we have a deep understanding of the underlying mechanisms that enable the immune system to effectively recognize both external threats like infectious diseases and internal threats like cancer.
+Our goal is to translate this expertise into therapies and vaccines that could make a difference for individuals as well as humankind.

 Every patient’s tumor is unique and so should be their cancer treatment